Debt Free With a Scottish Trust Deed

 Trust deeds – things to consider

-A trust deed is administered by a licensed Insolvency Practitioner known as a Trustee.
-The Trustee will negotiate an affordable level of repayment with your creditors on your behalf, and then once creditors have accepted this proposed repayment then interest and other charges are frozen while you make the agreed repayments, usually for 3 years.
+Trust Deeds are administered by a licensed Insolvency Practitioner known as a Trustee.
+The Trustee will negotiate an affordable level of repayment with your creditors on your behalf, and then once creditors have accepted this proposed repayment then interest and other charges are frozen while you make the agreed repayments, usually for 4-5 years.

-You must not take out any other credit for the term of the trust deed, and you must inform the Trustee if you receive any unexpected windfall.
+You must not take out any other credit for the entire term, and you must inform the Trustee if you receive any unexpected windfall.
 Additionally, if you’re a homeowner, you may be asked to release some equity in your home if possible.

-Interest and charges on your unsecured debts are frozen from the date a trust deed is issued, and a trust deed is also designed to allow you to repay an affordable amount for three years, after which (assuming you’ve kept to the terms) your unsecured creditors will write off any remaining debt.
+Interest and charges on your unsecured debts are frozen from the date it is issued, and it is also designed to allow you to repay an affordable amount for four years, after which (assuming you’ve kept to the terms) your unsecured creditors will write off any remaining debt.

 You will also be protected from being petitioned for sequestration for as long as you keep to the terms of the trust deed.

 What other considerations are there?